miszu98/Covid-19-Tracker/README.md

 # Covid-19 Tracker
-###the application gets the data from the csv file
+### The application gets the data from the csv file

 ## Assumptions
 ### The assumptions were to create a web application that would allow: